MotoGP Sports Entertainment Group: Rights holdings

-Dorna is the exclusive holder of all commercial and television rights relating to the Grand Prix motorcycle racing and Superbike World Championship.
+MotoGP Sports Entertainment Group (formerly Dorna Sports) is the exclusive holder of all commercial and television rights relating to the Grand Prix motorcycle racing and Superbike World Championship.
 The company also participates in the management and marketing of other motorsports properties, including the FIM JuniorGP World Championship.

 The company previously promoted British Superbike Championship until MotorSport Vision acquired the commercial rights for BSB in 2008.

 The company gained the commercial rights for Grand Prix motorcycle racing after the FIM-IRTA war, starting in 1992 as part of a consortium with Bernie Ecclestone and IRTA and as sole rights owner since 1993.
 The company gained the commercial rights for Superbike World Championship in 2013 after its then owner Bridgepoint Group transferred Superbike World Championship from then sister company Infront Sports (Infront previously acquired the founding promoter FGSport in 2007, Bridgepoint later acquired Infront in 2011).

 MotoGP

-Dorna recognised, with support from manufacturers, that a change was needed in the sport.
+Dorna (now MotoGP Sports Entertainment Group) recognised, with support from manufacturers, that a change was needed in the sport.
 The costs of developing specialist two-stroke engines, which created non-commercial end products, was not sustainable.
 Hence, in its efforts to bring about the change from 500cc racing to MotoGP four-stroke racing, Dorna has obtained the world championship organization rights from the FIM (Fédération Internationale de Motocyclisme) which is the world governing sole body of motorcycling with authority to organise motorcycle world championships.